Humboldt-WI/blog/content/research/seminar/01NeuralNetworkFundamentals.md

            [ 0.94092134,  0.3455386 ,  0.83219342]])

 **Activation Function.** The remaining element of the NN's structure is an activation function - a function which transforms an input data point that it receives from the previous nodes to an output value which will be the input for the nodes in the next layer.
 The activation function plays an important role in the efficiency of the neural network as it accounts for non-linearity of data.
 It is to certain extent inspired by the concept of "firing", which means that neurons "fire" or transmit information further only if the input surpasses certain threshold.
-The simplest activation function can be represented by a step function as on the picture below!!!.
+The simplest activation function can be represented by a step function as on the picture below.

 <img src="/blog/img/seminar/nn_fundamentals/pics/step_function.png" alt="Drawing" style="width: 700px";/> [Source: [Research Gate](https://www.researchgate.net/figure/Three-different-types-of-transfer-function-step-sigmoid-and-linear-in-unipolar-and_306323136)]